 It is overwhelming

 Over the years, I’ve developed a 5 pronged strategy for moving from overwhelmed to on our way.
 And, yes, I use this strategy myself.
-Just ask anyone who’s been a victim of my working strategy #1.
+Just ask anyone who’s been a victim of my working through strategy #2.

 1. Suspend guilt and give yourself permission to feel overwhelmed.